Get inside the mind of Michelangelo and discover the fascinating story behind the world's most iconic sculpture

 Our virtual tour of the city known as the cradle of the Renaissance will see us metaphorically traipse the very streets where these colossal figures of history once walked.
 First amongst them, of course, was the immortal Michelangelo Buonarotti.

 On our tour we’ll be tracing the life of Michelangelo from his humble origins in the Tuscan countryside.
 Find out how Michelangelo believed his love of sculpture came from being nursed by a stone-cutters wife, and follow his journey to the glittering Medici court as a young man.
-In the expert virtual company of Emily we’ll get to grips with the precocious Michelangelo’s earliest works that set him on a fast track to fame.
+In the expert virtual company of Angelo we’ll get to grips with the precocious Michelangelo’s earliest works that set him on a fast track to fame.

 Discover why Michelangelo would soon become the most famous artist of the Italian Renaissance, and why contemporaries were convinced that he had been sent from heaven to express the perfection of the divine here on earth.
 On our virtual tour, you’ll also learn all about the cantankerous sculptor’s irascible personality, and how his thundering terribilità frightened and amazed his contemporaries in equal measure.

 At the heart of our virtual Florence tour will be the museum of the Accademia, where the art of Michelangelo takes centre stage.
-Thanks to Emily’s immersive narration and high-quality images you’ll be able to behold his immaculate David as if you were really there.
+Thanks to Angelo’s immersive narration and high-quality images you’ll be able to behold his immaculate David as if you were really there.

 Find out how David has been a symbol of the city's power and achievements ever since its unveiling in Piazza della Signoria in 1504.
 Get into the enigmatic mind of the Biblical hero as he stares proudly beyond our gaze, apparently uninterested in the lives of mere mortals such as we.